 Rabat – The 2019 Women Danger Index listed Morocco as a place to avoid for female travelers.
 Morocco ranked eighth in an index of 50 countries prepared by Asher and Lyric Fergusson, two travel bloggers.

-Published on July 15, the index shows South Africa as the most dangerous country for solo travelers, with Brazil in second place, followed by Russia.
+Published on July 15, the index shows South Africa as the most dangerous country for solo female travelers, with Brazil in second place, followed by Russia.

 Mexico ranks fourth, while Iran and Egypt rank fifth and seventh, respectively.